Wael Al-Dahdouh: Killings of family and colleagues

 Al-Dahdouh was broadcasting live during the Gaza war when he learned that several of his family members had been killed in an Israeli airstrike in October 2023.
 His wife, his daughter Sham (aged 7), his son Mahmoud (aged 15), and a grandchild were killed, along with 21 other people.
 They were residing in Nuseirat refugee camp in the Gaza Strip.
 They had moved there following a warning from Israel to evacuate from the north of Gaza.
 His other son, Yehia, was seriously wounded, and Al Jazeera reported that at least eight of his other relatives were also killed in the air raid.
 In video footage uploaded by Gaza photojournalist Motaz Azaiza, Al-Dahdouh is seen holding his deceased grandson while three relatives mourn.
 When he saw his dead son, Al-Dahdouh stated, "They took revenge on us through our children."

 On 15 December 2023, while Dahdouh and his colleague cameraman Samer Abu Daqqa were covering the Haifa School airstrike in Khan Yunis, they were hit by an Israeli missile.
 Dahdouh was evacuated and treated for shrapnel injuries, but Abu Daqqa, who was seriously wounded, was unreachable as Israeli forces prevented ambulances from reaching him; he bled to death many hours later.
 Despite the death of many family members and his injury, Al-Dahdouh quickly returned to reporting on the war after both incidents.

 A surviving son, journalist Hamza al-Dahdouh, was killed by an Israeli airstrike alongside colleague Mustafa Thuraya in Khan Younis on 7 January 2024.
 Hamza was 27, and was Dahdouh's eldest son.
 The IDF bombed Hamza's car because Thuraya had been using a camera drone to film the aftermath of an earlier airstrike, stating they had "struck a terrorist who operated an aircraft that posed a threat".
 Al Jazeera condemned the attack as an assassination and alleged that the IDF has "systematically targeted" Dahdouh's family.
 The IDF claimed that Hamza was an operative of PIJ.
 The accusation was not independently verified and was rejected by the families of Hamza and Mustafa, as well as by Al Jazeera who described it as "false" and a "fabrication".
 One other journalist was seriously injured in the bombing.
 The day after the airstrike, two of Wael al-Dahdouh's nephews—brothers Ahmed al-Dahdouh, 30, and Muhammad al-Dahdouh, 26—along with a third man were killed when their car was bombed.

-At the request of the Egyptian Journalists' Syndicate in Cairo, Al-Dahdouh was granted permission to evacuate to Egypt via the Rafah Crossing and then Doha via Al-Arish Airport for medical treatment on 16 and 17 January 2024.
-Four of his children had crossed to Egypt the week prior.